OpenAlly/sigyn/src/config/docs/rules.md

 ### `disabled`

-Weither the rule should be disabled.
+Whether the rule should be disabled.
 When a rule is disabled, Sigyn simply ignore it.

 | Type      | Required | Default     |
 |-----------|----------|-------------|